 In our report, we have detailed the products/services of the companies we researched.
 We have also highlighted additional information for the companies with whom we spoke directly.
 These featured companies responded promptly to our communications and were willing and able to meet with us to discuss the details of their products and services and we felt confident in their ability to deliver.

-The Russian invasion has changed the landscape of Ukraine.
-It has created 2.94 million refugees, destroyed millions of dollars' worth of properties, and upheaved the livelihood of millions more of ordinary men, women, and children.
-Imagine yourself in their situation: Would you want to fill your waking hours fretting over the news, pacing your home in worry?
-Or would you rather have some semblance of normalcy, stability of a routine, an income and a hope for better days?
+Imagine yourself in their situation: would you want to fill your waking hours fretting over the news, pacing inside your home in worry?
+Or would you prefer to have some semblance of normalcy, the stability of a routine, and an income and hope for better days?
 This is what we can offer the people of Ukraine.
-More than just a handout, our outreach program offers Ukrainian refugees a chance to be hired by international clients and keep their business afloat.
+More than just a handout, our outreach program offers people surrounded by uncertainty a chance to work with international clients to help keep their company afloat.

-During conflicts of the past, it wasn’t possible to hire refugees of a war-torn area to work in a factory in a safe region without physically displacing them.
-Sending food and aid was the best that could be hoped for but was difficult to coordinate and track and was a one-time boost in well-being.
+During conflicts of the past, it wasn’t possible to hire refugees of a war-torn area to work in a US factory or office without physically displacing them.
+Sending food and aid was the best that could be offered but was difficult to coordinate and track and was a one-time boost in well-being.
 Rebuilding economies and societies took a lot of time and capital and often could not begin until the dust of war had settled.